Publications; Works in Progress

 Profile, “Iris Foils Them All” (profile of Iris Zimmerman, of Rochester, New York who, at age 14, became the first United States fencer ever to win a world championship).
 Guideposts for Kids, Sept./Oct., 1996.

-Response, May 11, 2023, to Brian Overland, “What are some reasons why The Merchant of Venice is considered one of Shakespeare’s best plays?”
-Quora.
-Nov.
-27, 2022.
 Responses to: “Is Francis Bacon William Shakespeare?” (updated June 18, 2024) and “What is your opinion of Elizabeth Winkler’s theory that Shakespeare was a woman?” (updated June 19, 2024).

-This page last updated Nov.
-18, 2024.
+This page last updated Dec.
+4, 2024.

 Back to Top